Everest Base Camp Trek - 12 Days

 It's a sensible idea to add two days to your travel arrangements to make sure your return trip goes smoothly.
 The weather in the mountains can sometimes be unpredictable, which makes the Lukla flight so beautiful.
 This extra time gives you a comfortable buffer against any delays, which protects your international flight connection.

-Most flights to Lukla depart from Kathmandu, but during peak season, additional flights are available.
-Manthali (Ramechhap) Airport.
-The busiest trekking times are in spring (March-May) and fall (October-November).
+Most flights to Lukla go from Kathmandu, but during peak season, they go through Manthali (Ramechhap) Airport.
+The popular trekking times are spring (March-May) and fall (October-November).
 Nepal's Civil Aviation Authority follows this regular approach to cut down on heavy aviation traffic at Kathmandu's only international runway.
 This helps make flight schedules for the Everest region safer and more reliable.

 At the start of your journey, you’ll be driven 4–6 hours from Kathmandu to Manthali.
 Pickup takes place around midnight (12 a.m.–1 a.m.) to connect you with the short 20-minute flight to Lukla.
 For your return, you’ll retrace the same steps, flying to Manthali and driving back to Kathmandu.
 Rest assured, all ground transportation is provided.